Public sector organisations rely on OS’s world-leading data to deliver critical infrastructure and services across Britain

 Our free Mapping for Emergencies (MfE) service supports the resilience community and is available 24 hours a day, every day of the year, at no cost - in any emergency.

 Your Member Licence helps you deliver services to your customers and work with other public sector organisations and your contractors.

 APIs give direct access to OS data.
-Our developer packs will help you build our information into your innovations.
+Our Public Sector Plan will help you build our information into your innovations.

 Where our location data can make a difference